 We know that someone named Satoshi Nakamoto invented Bitcoin but to this day, the mystery of who Satoshi is remains unsolved.
 Was Satoshi a man?
 A woman?
 A group?
 A government?
 While it’s now believed to be a pseudonym, what adds to the mystery is the extreme wealth that he, she, or they have accumulated.
 It’s estimated that Satoshi holds around 1,000,000 Bitcoin.
-At the time of writing, a Bitcoin is worth roughly $7,000, which means that whoever invented Bitcoin is sitting on a fortune worth over $7 billion USD.Read More
+At the time of writing, a Bitcoin is worth around $50,000, which means that whoever invented Bitcoin could be sitting on a fortune worth some $50 billion USD.Read More

 What is a Distributed Ledger?